caue-paiva/Trabalho-Web/backend/internal/repository/firestore/README.md

 ## Collections Structure

-The repository creates the following Firestore collections:
+The repository uses configurable collection names that you provide when initializing the client.
+The default names are:

 - **texts**: Text content blocks
   - Fields: `id`, `slug`, `content`, `pageID`, `pageSlug`, `createdAt`, `updatedAt`, `lastUpdatedBy`